nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 In [Section 2.2: Reading this Document](#22-reading-this-document), you will find useful tips on efficiently reading this document.

-In [Section 3: Quick Start](#3quick-start), you will find a quick start guide to get you started with using CoLAB.
+In [Section 3: Quick Start](#3-quick-start), you will find a quick start guide to get you started with using CoLAB.

-In [Section 4: Features](#4features), you will find documentation on all of CoLAB's commands and features.
+In [Section 4: Features](#4-features), you will find documentation on all of CoLAB's commands and features.

 In [Section 5: FAQ](#5faq), you may find answers to some questions you may have on using CoLAB.

-In [Section 6: Command Summary](#6command-summary), you will a summary on CoLAB's commands and features.
+In [Section 6: Command Summary](#6command-summary), you will find a summary on CoLAB's commands.

 You can also easily sift through CoLAB's various commands and features by referring to the Table of Contents at the beginning of this User Guide.